Barthandelous01/sprd/README.md

 ```

 ## Inspiration
 I was (as a RSVP-using speedreader myself) in search of a command-line based speedreading software.
 I found [one well-made project](https://github.com/pasky/speedread), but it did not have some features I wanted (namely, chunking and the ability to read from a file).
 Therefore, I set about to write my own.
 In keeping with my own philosophy, I wanted to keep it simple and fast.
-Ideally, this means no libraries or external dependencies, and written in `C`.
+Ideally, this means no libraries or external dependencies, and written in `C/C++`.

 ## Benchmarks
 Though this is anecdotal, I personally can read with 100% comprehension at 1050 WPM using 2-word chunks.
 If you have any other benchmarks you'd like to share, `/msg` me at `barthandelous` on freenode IRC.